cthoyt/cthoyt.github.io/_posts/2021-01-17-organization-organization.md

 This blog post might have gone off on a couple tangents besides what was relevant for Manubot, but because I did all of these things to set up the internet presence of my previous employer, it could serve as a good guide for any new organizations to get up to speed.

+See also the [newer post]({% post_url 2021-08-17-self-organization %}) on organizing all of the public data about a researcher, like you!